How can you volunteer at Valley Home Care and Hospice? Think about your gifts and talents. How much time can you give to volunteering?

 - Volunteers who enjoy sewing can create a memories pillow for our families.

-- Volunteers can co facilitate groups of children or events provided through our Art Therapy “Journeys” program.
+- Volunteers can co facilitate groups of children or events provided through our Art Therapy “Pediatric Art Therapy” program.

 Volunteers who are not as interested to visit patients or families, but would like to volunteer can do so here at our office.
 Office Volunteers would assist with mailings, assembling packets given to our patients and families, phone calls, filing and other various office duties.

 Community Volunteers are individuals in the Bergen and Passaic counties who would like to donate their time, but not be a registered Valley Volunteer.
 These volunteers would support our staff with various events, office duties or other ways they would like to offer assistance to us.
 They can be Boy or Girl Scout Troops, School or Religious organizations.

 Junior Volunteers must be at least 14 years of age.
 They provide supportive services to the agency staff regarding a specific event or here at our VHC office.
 They can also complete various jobs at home.
 They have the opportunity to participate with our events, collection of supplies, photo albums/scrap booking, and completing other office assistance.